-At first it might not be easy as not all the places will generate the right waves that you might want.
-Some position would mean creating high waves that hit the glass, creating a lot of noise.
+At first, it might not be easy as not all the places will generate the right waves that you might want.
+Some positions would mean creating high waves that hit the glass, creating a lot of noise.
 It is therefore a bit of trial and error until you find the area that works great.

 At this point, you should be in a position to make up your mind when it comes to picking the best aquarium wave maker.

 Although they tend to vary in size and price, there are few differences with each of the models reviewed.
 You simply have to pick the one you think will take care of your needs effectively.